EarthGman/nix-config/readme.md

 - debloat
 - externel repo for assets (wallpapers, binaries, etc)

+Some Notes:
+It is possible to enable multiple desktops at once but this is not recommended.
+"gnome"
+"i3"
+"hyprland"
+These can all be enabled by setting desktop = "gnome,i3,hyprland" in flake.nix The first desktop in this string will be set as the default session within the display manager.

+Multiple users can be enabled on each system, each has its own nixos and home-manager configuration located under hostname/users. ex. users = "alice,bob" in flake.nix

+The first user in this list is by default considered the power user.
+Some modules will give this user extra permissions or add it to certain groups automatically.
+Ex. modules/nixos/docker.nix

 Supported desktops:
 - gnome on xorg
 - gnome on wayland